LucasPickering/soze/README.md

 ### Power/Network
 The PC is connected to the RPi via a USB cable, which goes from the motherboard's internal 5-pin USB header to the Pi's USB data port.
 This provides power, and has the capability of providing a network connection as well.
-Normally, the RPi is connected to WiFi and is communicated with via that interface.
+However the RPi is normally connected to WiFi and is communicated with via that interface.

 ### LED
 The RPi is connected directly to the motor HAT, and communicates with it via I2C.
 The HAT has four